 The running boards were slightly perplexing.
 They looked cool, but as a tall person, my foot instinctively stepped over them to the ground.
-Functionally, they’d be more useful on a full-sized truck or large SUV.
-They aren’t needed on a mid-size pickup.
+Functionally, they’d be more useful on a full-size truck or large SUV.
+They aren’t needed on a midsize pickup.

 Underneath its jazzy surface, the Colorado was outfitted with a 2.8-liter Duramax turbodiesel four-cylinder engine that makes 181 horsepower and 369 pound-feet of torque.
 It’s mated to a six-speed automatic transmission.
 It’s a pricey optional package that nears $5,000.

 Such a large investment in a diesel engine will never pay back in fuel savings compared with its gasoline counterpart, but the fuel economy is impressive.

 I started the trip with a full tank, which holds approximately 21 gallons of fuel, according to GM.
 The distance of my adventure totaled 350 miles, which was spent mostly on the highway but also included a light mix of streets and mountain driving.
 My average mpg for the whole trip was 29.5.
 When I returned home, more than half a tank of fuel and 250 miles of range remained.